-In this comprehensive overview of the online mortgage specialists Habito we answer all of your most common questions, so that you can decide whether finding the best mortgage deal with Habito is right for you.
+In this comprehensive overview of the online mortgage specialists Habito we explain how this model of mortgage advice works, so that you can decide whether finding the best mortgage deal with Habito is right for you.

 If you would like to give it a go straight away, you can use the Habito online comparison tool at the end of this article.
 Complete novice and finding all the mortgage terminology confusing?
 Check out our introductory guide to mortgages for first-time buyers.